-Over the following two decades, Ma delivered on his promise: Alibaba became the dominant Chinese e-commerce firm and expanded into other areas, including artificial intelligence, cloud software and even filmmaking.
+Founded in 1999, Jack Ma’s company Alibaba quickly grew to become the dominant Chinese e-commerce firm.
+It also expanded into other areas, including artificial intelligence, cloud software and even filmmaking.
 An affiliate firm, Ant Group, controls Alipay, a leading mobile payments platform.

 Fall of the house that Jack built

-Jack Ma’s downfall is emblematic of a wider shift in Beijing’s attitude towards China’s tech giants and the tycoons who run them.
+Ma’s downfall is emblematic of a wider shift in Beijing’s attitude towards China’s tech giants and the tycoons who run them.
 Over recent months, a raft of new financial, antitrust and data-protection laws have been introduced, leaving tech bosses scrambling to comply.
 The sudden clampdown has sent shivers through the country’s equity markets and beyond.
-Alibaba’s share of the wider MSCI EM Index has plunged since the crackdown began (see Figure 1).

-On April 10, 2021, regulators fined Alibaba a record $2.8 billion for abusing its dominant market position and called on other tech giants to conduct “comprehensive self-inspections” to ensure they are adhering to competition law.5 It was not an idle warning: the following week, the regulator opened a new antitrust investigation into takeaway delivery platform Meituan.6
+On April 10, 2021, regulators fined Alibaba a record $2.8 billion for abusing its dominant market position and called on other tech giants to conduct “comprehensive self-inspections” to ensure they are adhering to competition law.4 It was not an idle warning: the following week, the regulator opened a new antitrust investigation into takeaway delivery platform Meituan.5

 For many years, Beijing took a hands-off approach to the technology sector, willing to countenance the rapid growth of national champions that provided convenient services to the population at home and commanded respect on the world stage.
 But now the government has changed tack, and for reasons that differ from those driving recent regulatory moves in the West.